 Galaxy clusters form through the gravitational collapse of the dominant dark matter component, with the gas of the intra-cluster medium (ICM) ‘following’ the gravitational potential as the object grows by accretion and merging.
 The ICM is heated to X-ray emitting temperatures by shocks and compression during this hierarchical assembly process under gravity.
 Feedback from active galactic nuclei, supernovae, and gas cooling further modify the properties of the ICM over cosmic time \citep{kra12,vog14, sch15, sch23}.

-In this context, spatially-resolved measurements of the thermodynamic properties of the ICM contain crucial information on the physics governing the formation and evolution of groups and clusters.
-Radial profiles of gas density, $n_{\rm e}$, and temperature, $kT$, have become fundamental tools for measurement of key quantities such as pressure, $P$, entropy, $K$, and hydrostatic mass, and for comparison with predictions from numerical simulations \citep[see, e.g.,][for recent reviews]{lov22,kay22}.
-However, while the gas density is trivial to obtain from X-ray imaging, determination of a radial temperature profile requires an annular binning scheme that yields sufficient signal to build and model the spectrum.
-The problem is compounded by the density-squared dependence of the X-ray emission, a typical cluster emissivity profile that steepens dramatically with radius, and by the drop in signal-to-noise at lower masses and higher redshifts.
+In this context, spatially resolved measurements of the thermodynamic properties of the ICM contain crucial information on the physics governing the formation and evolution of groups and clusters.
+Radial profiles of gas density, $n_{\rm e}$, and temperature, $kT$, have become fundamental tools for measurement of key quantities such as pressure, $P$, entropy, $K$, and hydrostatic mass, and for making comparisons with predictions from numerical simulations \citep[see, e.g.][for recent reviews]{lov22,kay22}.
+However, while the gas density is simple to obtain from X-ray imaging, determination of a radial temperature profile requires an annular binning scheme that yields sufficient signal to build and model the spectrum.
+The problem is compounded by the density-squared dependence of the X-ray emission, a typical cluster emissivity profile that steepens dramatically with radius, and by the drop in the signal-to-noise (S/N) at lower masses and higher redshifts.

 The radial temperature profiles of local ($z \lesssim 0.3$) clusters and groups are now well characterised \citep[][]{mar98,deg02,vik05,vik06,pra07,bal07,lec08,sun09,arn10,lov15}.
 The temperature declines gradually towards the outer regions from a peak at $R \sim 0.2\,R_{500}$.
 In the inner regions, non-cool core systems are typically approximately isothermal at the peak temperature, while cool core systems exhibit a characteristic smooth drop to $1/2 - 1/3$ of the peak temperature value.
-In particular, \citet{vik06} and \citet{sun09} showed the remarkable similarity and tight scaling with mass in relaxed systems. \rexcess, a representative sample of X-ray selected clusters, provided the mean pressure profile, its dispersion, and the mass scaling \citep{arn10} that is used in all matched multi-filter Sunyaev-Zeldovich effect (SZE) survey detection algorithms \citep[e.g.][]{mel06}, and yielded strong constraints on the radial and mass dependence of the entropy distribution \citep{pra10}.
+In particular, \citet{vik06} and \citet{sun09} showed the remarkable similarity and tight scaling with mass in relaxed systems.
+The Representative \xmm\ Cluster Structure Survey (\rexcess), a representative sample of X-ray selected clusters, has provided the mean pressure profile, its dispersion, and the mass scaling \citep{arn10} that is used in all matched multi-filter Sunyaev-Zeldovich effect (SZE) survey detection algorithms \citep[e.g.][]{mel06}.
+It has also yielded strong constraints on the radial and mass dependence of the entropy distribution \citep{pra10}.